 If you want to know all the ins and outs of Sarajevo, I can recommend Neno’s free walking tour.
 Neno will show you all the secrets of Sarajevo and meanwhile shares his own experiences of his life during the siege.
 While walking through the city he will point out the Sarajevo Roses for you and share the stories behind some of the bullet holes on the buildings.

-In 1984 Sarajevo hosted the winter olympic Games.
-Years of communist rule and the war have left most Olympic buildings abandoned and deserted.
-Up in the mountains you can find the abandoned bobsleigh track that is now used for graffiti art.
-In the summer it is a nice hike up the mountain and the view over Sarajevo is beautiful.
+In 1984 Sarajevo hosted the Winter Olympics.
+Years of communist rule and the war have left most buildings abandoned and deserted.
+Up in the Trebevic mountain you can find the abandoned bobsleigh track that is now used for graffiti art.
+In the summer it is a nice hike and the view over Sarajevo is beautiful.

 Not far from Bjelasnica is Igman where there is a small memorial to the Yugoslav Partisans that fought against Germany during the Second world war.
 Behind the memorial lies an abandoned hotel that was used during the Olympics in 1984.